Berea-College-CSC-226/2025-spring-csc-226-p01-final-project-p01-main/README.md

 ## Milestone 4: Final Code, Presentation, Demo

-### ❗User Instructions
+### User Instructions

-In a paragraph, explain how to use your program.
-Assume the user is starting just after they hit the "Run" button in PyCharm.
+After clicking the “Run” button in PyCharm, the flashcard program will open a new window with a clean graphical interface.
+The user will first be prompted to choose how they want to input flashcards—either by uploading a file or entering cards manually.
+If they choose "Upload File," they’ll be able to select a text file containing flashcards formatted with terms and definitions.
+If they choose "Enter Manually," they’ll be guided through adding flashcards one by one.
+Once flashcards are loaded, the quiz will begin, showing a term and allowing the user to guess the definition before revealing the correct answer.
+They can then mark whether they got it correct or incorrect.
+At the end of the session, the program will display the final score based on their responses.

-### ❗Errors and Constraints
+### Errors and Constraints

 Every program has bugs or features that had to be scrapped for time.
 These bugs should be tracked in the issue queue.
 You should already have a few items in here from the prior weeks.
 Create a new issue for any undocumented errors and deficiencies that remain in your code.
 Bugs found that aren't acknowledged in the queue will be penalized.

+In Issue queue on GitHub

-### ❗Peer Evaluation
+### Peer Evaluation

 It is important that all members of your team contribute equitably.
 The peer evaluation is your chance to either
 a) celebrate the great work you all did together as an effective team, or b) indicate to the instructor if a member of your team did not contribute their fair share.
 Grades will be adjusted for any team member who is evaluated poorly.
 Your commit history will be used as evidence, so make sure you are using git effectively!

-### ❗Reflection
+### Reflection

 Each partner should write three to four well-written paragraphs address the following (at a minimum):
 - Why did you select the project that you did?